jgmotta98/spectral-nexus/README.md

 * Correlation of inputted FT-IR spectra bands with the database to find the most similar compounds.

-* Outputs a report with informative graphs and tables in `*.pdf` indicating the five most similar compounds.
+* Provides a downloadable `*.pdf` report containing informative graphs and tables highlighting the five most similar compounds.

 ## Learn More

-You can access addicional information and resources on the complete documentation [here](https://jgmotta98.github.io/spectral-nexus/)
+You can find more information and resources in the [complete documentation](https://jgmotta98.github.io/spectral-nexus/).

 ## Credits